 - when opening your door to exit your vehicle

-In this campaign by the Road Safety Authority, they ask drivers to give enough space when overtaking cyclists – that means leaving at least 1m between you and the cyclist when driving under 50kmph, and 1.5m when driving over that speed.
+When you’re overtaking cyclists as a driver, you need to allow a safe passing distance – that means leaving at least 1m between you and the cyclist when driving under 50kmph, and 1.5m when driving over that speed.
 Be especially careful when overtaking groups of cyclists or cyclists riding two-abreast.
 Don’t overtake a cyclist as you approach a junction if you plan to turn left.
 Similarly, if you’re crossing traffic to turn right, watch out for cyclists travelling towards you on the opposite side of the road.

 Keep in mind too that weather conditions impact cyclists and motorcyclists more than drivers.
 In strong winds they’re more likely to be blown off course and when roads are wet or icy they’re more susceptible to losing grip on the road.
 Poor road surfaces can affect handling and they may need to move to avoid potholes on roadsides.

 When Can You Cross a Cycle Lane?

 Cycle lanes are reserved for those on bicycles or in motorised wheelchairs and are designed to keep these road users safe from other vehicles.
 There are two types of bike lanes, each with different rules: